DafetiteOgaga/custom_commands/.more/commands.md

    * pycode command - a pycodestyle (PEP 8) linter for python programming language
    * pycodemore command - this is pycode but with more details
    * pycompile command - compile python files
+   * generateLogoAssests - Generates industry standard logo assets - especially for designers on the fly who wants to speed up their result driven approach.

 ### C commands
    * ctemp command - generates a default source file template for C programming